ivanpaulovich/clean-architecture-manga/README.md

 The Application exposes an interface (Port) to the UI Layer and another interface (another Port) to the Infrastructure Layer.
 What have you seen until here is Enterprise + Application Business Rules enforced without frameworks dependencies or without database coupling.
 Every details has abstractions protecting the Business Rules to be coupled to tech stuff.

-## Adapters for the User Interface
+## :soccer: Adapters for the User Interface
 Now we advance to the next layer, at the User Interface Layer we translate the input in a way that the Use Cases can understand, it is good practice to do not reuse entities in this layer because it could create coupling, the front-end has specific frameworks, other ways of creating its data structures, different presentation for each field and validation rules.

 In our implementation we have the following feature folders for every use case: